HenryNVP/ai-tutor/docs/demo.md

 4. **Download Quiz** (Markdown format)
    - Click "Edit and Download Quiz"
-   - Edit questions if needed
+   - Edit questions if needed (changes sync to Generated Files Manager automatically)
-   - Download as `.md` file
+   - Download as `.md` file from either the editor or the Generated Files panel

 ### Features Demonstrated
 - ✅ Dynamic quiz generation (3-40 questions)
 - ✅ Topic extraction from documents
 - ✅ Interactive quiz interface
-- ✅ Markdown export for sharing
+- ✅ Markdown export for sharing (tracked in Generated Files Manager)

 ---